The Hubbard Broadcasting Foundation

 Decision Timeline

 Specific decision timelines are not publicly available.
-Given that the foundation makes 116-118 grants annually and most activity occurs before year-end, applicants should allow several months for review and decision-making.
+Given that the foundation makes over 100 grants annually and most activity occurs before year-end, applicants should allow several months for review and decision-making.

 Success Rates

-The foundation awarded 116 grants in 2023 and 118 grants in 2024 out of total applications received.
+The foundation awarded 116 grants in 2023 out of total applications received.
 Specific application numbers and success rates are not publicly disclosed.
 However, the consistent number of grants suggests a selective but stable funding approach.

 Reapplication Policy

 The foundation's reapplication policy is not publicly documented.
-Organizations that have previously received funding may apply again for new projects or ongoing support, subject to the foundation's review process.
+Organisations that have previously received funding may apply again for new projects or ongoing support, subject to the foundation's review process.

 Application Success Factors